trskop/command-wrapper/DEVELOPMENT.md

     To include constructor `PreludeV<major>_<minor>_<patch>` and update
     functions `parseDhallLibrary` and `showDhallLibrary` accordingly.

+3. Update reference to Dhall Prelude so that it points to latest version in:

+    ```
+    command-wrapper/src/CommandWrapper/Toolset/InternalSubcommand/Config/Init.hs
+    ```

-3. Extend `putDhallLibrary` to handle new cases in `DhallLibrary`.
+4. Extend `putDhallLibrary` to handle new cases in `DhallLibrary`.
 GHC will warn you abot this if the previous step is done.

-4. Introduce a new test case in `command-wrapper/test/Main.hs` to make sure that the embedding of new Dhall Prelude library behaves correctly.
+5. Introduce a new test case in `command-wrapper/test/Main.hs` to make sure that the embedding of new Dhall Prelude library behaves correctly.

-5. Rebuild and run tests:
+6. Rebuild and run tests:

     ```
     stack test
     ```

-6. Update documentation of `--dhall=LIBRARY` option in:
+7. Update documentation of `--dhall=LIBRARY` option in:

     ```
     command-wrapper/man/command-wrapper-completion.1.md
     ```

-6. Commit&push
+8. Commit&push

 # Debugging Bash Completion